Analysis: Alysha Clark is leaving Seattle for D.C. So what’s next for the Storm in free agency?

 If the Storm re-signs Howard and free agent Sue Bird, it could potentially eat up $412,000 and leave roughly $131,000 to fill out the rest of the roster.

 It’s possible Seattle waives 13-year center Crystal Langhorne who is set to make $105,000 next season to create additional cap space.
-The 34-year-old veteran started four years for the Storm since a trade with Washington in 2014, but lost her staring job in 2015 and has seen her role and production diminish each year.
+The 34-year-old veteran started four years for the Storm since a trade with Washington in 2014, but lost her starting job in 2018 and has seen her role and production diminish each year.

-Last season, Langhorne finished with career-lows in scoring (1.4 points), rebounds (2.2) and minutes (8.2) while appearing in just 13 games.
+Last season, Langhorne finished with career lows in scoring (1.4 points), rebounds (2.2) and minutes (8.2) while appearing in just 13 games.

-Backup forward Morgan Tuck, who averaged just 1.7 points, 0.6 rebounds and 8.8 minutes in just 10 games, also appears to be a salary cap casualty considering she’s currently the third highest-paid player on the roster.
+Backup forward Morgan Tuck, who averaged just 1.7 points, 0.6 rebounds and 8.8 minutes in just 10 games, also appears to be a salary-cap casualty considering she’s currently the third highest-paid player on the roster.

-However, trading or releasing Tuck would result in an $115,000 hit against Seattle’s salary cap, according to SpoTrac.
+However, trading or releasing Tuck would result in a $115,000 hit against Seattle’s salary cap, according to SpoTrac.

 Conceivably, the Storm opens the 2021 season with a starting lineup that includes Bird and two-time All-Star Jewell Loyd in the backcourt alongside two-time WNBA Finals MVP Breanna Stewart, Howard and center Mercedes Russell.

-Russell, a three-year veteran, started 30 games in 2019 when she posted career highs in scoring (7.5 points), rebounds (6.1), field goal percentage (51.7%) and minutes (25.6).
+Russell, a three-year veteran, started 30 games in 2019 when she posted career highs in scoring (7.5 points), rebounds (6.1), field-goal percentage (51.7%) and minutes (25.6).

 Other potential candidates to replace Clark are third-year point guard Jordin Canada, promising 21-year-old center Ezi Magbegor and Tuck.